joschu/planning_benchmark/README.md

 Running a testing suite
 =======================
-We provide the following suite files:
+We provide the following suite files, which correspond to the experiments described in the paper:

 - `problem_sets/suite_rightarm.yaml`: arm planning problems for trajopt, OMPL, and CHOMP
 - `problem_sets/suite_fullbody.yaml`: full-body planning problems for trajopt and OMPL